-We brought the now dry filters students had drawn on the week prior.
-We asked them about how it looked different than when originally created.
+2. Ask the students how it looked different than when originally created.

-Afterwards we went to the gym and practiced flying as individuals and as a group with the butterflies.
+4. Bring the students to a large space where they can practice flying as individuals and as a group with the butterflies.

-We ended by sitting on the floor, me leading the students in taking several deep breaths to calm us from our journey.
+5. End the class by sitting on the floor, leading the students in taking several deep breaths to calm us from our journey.